-SchoolTutoring Academy’s tutoring programs for Northborough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Northborough, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Public Schools of Northborough and Southborough are comprised of a few elementary schools and one middle school located in each of these two neighboring towns.
 The towns share the Algonquin Regional High School.
 Northborough has four elementary schools with grades K-5 and a middle school; these schools are comprised of 1,810 students.
 The district contains three committees that oversee the instructional process and extracurricular opportunities available to the students.